 Proof TypeWhat It ShowsWhy It Matters

-Maintenance RecordsRepairs, missed inspectionsCompany or vendor responsibility
+Maintenance RecordsRepairs, missed inspections, parts historyEstablishes company or maintenance vendor responsibility

-Regulations, Records, And Data That Can Make Or Break Your Case
+Regulations, Records, and Data That Can Make or Break Your Case

 FMCSA Rules and Hours‑of‑Service Compliance

-Electronic Logging Devices and Vehicle Telematics
+Electronic Logging Devices (ELDs) and Vehicle Telematics

 Maintenance Records, Inspection Reports, and Training Files